Autumn’s Flying Ants

 In autumn in Pennsylvania the swarms are sometimes citronella ants, Lasius interjectus (shown at top) or Lasius claviger, described here by Penn State Cooperative Extension.
 The name comes from their lemon smell when threatened or crushed.

 After the nuptial flight the male ants die and the fertilized queens shed their wings.
 They don’t just shed them, they yank them off!
-Watch this citronella ant use two of her six legs to pull off each wing (7 seconds).
+Watch this ant use her legs to pull off each wing.

 And then the queen walks off to find an underground place to nest.